 - 1. PROCEEDINGS FROM THE 1988 SYNTHESIS IMAGING WORK-SHOP: Synthesis theory, technical information and observing strategies can be found in: "Synthesis Imaging in Radio Astronomy".
 This collection of lectures given in Socorro in June 1988 has been published by the Astronomical Society of the Pacific as Volume 6 of their Conference Series.
-It is currently out of print, and we are unaware of any plans for a second printing. - 2.
+This book has recently been reprinted. - 2.
 INTRODUCTION TO THE NRAO VERY LARGE ARRAY (Green Book): This manual has general introductory information on the VLA.
 Topics include theory of interferometry, hardware descriptions, observing preparation, data reduction, image making and display.
-Major sections of the 1983 manual are now out of date, but it nevertheless remains the best source of information on much of the VLA.
+Major sections of this 1983 manual are now out of date, but it nevertheless remains the best source of information on much of the VLA.
 Copies of this are found at the VLA and in the AOC, but no new copies are available. - 3.
 A SHORT GUIDE FOR VLA SPECTRAL LINE OBSERVERS: This is an important document for those wishing to carry out spectral-line observations with the VLA.
+A 1995 version has just been issued. - 4.
+AIPS COOKBOOK: The "Cookbook" description for calibration and imaging under the AIPS system can be found near all public workstations in the AOC.
+The latest version has expanded descriptions of data calibration imaging, cleaning, self- calibration, spectral line reduction, and VLBI reductions.
+The AIPS COOKBOOK is now produced in a ring binder format for greater ease of updating. - 5.
+GOING AIPS: This is a two-volume programmers manual for those wishing to write programs under AIPS.
+It is now somewhat out of date. - 6.
+VLA CALIBRATOR MANUAL: This manual contains the list of VLA Calibrators in both 1950 and J2000 epoch and a discussion of gain and phase calibration.